ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 Jettons with the symbol TON or those containing system notification messages such as ERROR or SYSTEM should be displayed in a way that prevents confusion with TON transfers or system notifications.
 Sometimes, scammers design the `symbol`, `name`, and `image` to mimic the original and mislead users.

 To prevent fraud, verify the **original jetton address** (jetton master contract) for specific jetton types.
-Alternatively, **check the project’s official social media** or website for **accurate information**.
+Alternatively, **check the project's official social media** or website for **accurate information**.
 Use [Tonkeeper ton-assets list](https://github.com/tonkeeper/ton-assets) ton-assets list to verify assets.

 ### Retrieving jetton data